 But doing my first 100km was completely different.

-I was unprepared for how mentally draining it would be and how many times I wanted to stop and just cry.
-It was really, really hard – so much harder than expected.
-And at times it was no fun at all, to say the least.
+But I was unprepared for how mentally draining it would be and how many times I wanted to stop and just cry.
+It was really, really hard—so much harder than expected.
+At times it was no fun at all, to say the least.

 It is much harder to eat and drink enough when you’re running all day (and sometimes all night) than you think.

-It’s also really hard to know what you’re going to want to eat when you’re tired, fed up and your stomach is churning.
-Being fit and ready to run is not enough – you need to keep your body sufficiently fueled and hydrated for it to continue to perform for you at any level.
+It’s also really hard to know what you’ll want to eat when you’re tired, fed up and your stomach is churning.
+Being fit and ready to run isn’t enough.
+You need to keep your body sufficiently fueled and hydrated for it to continue to perform for you at any level.

-- Unlike road racing, you’ll be focused on whole foods
+- Unlike road racing where you may be using gels for fuel, you’ll be focused on whole foods.

-- Boiled potatoes with salt are an upset tummy favorite
+- Boiled potatoes with salt are a good option for an upset stomach.

-- Yes you will see lots of junk food at aid stations, for many it’s just a way to stay on top of calories (I feel better on whole foods)
+- Yes, you will see lots of junk food at aid stations, for many it’s just a way to stay on top of calories.

-Test out your nutrition plan on during longer workouts, so you know which foods you can stomach well while running for long periods.
+It’s super important to test out your nutrition plan during longer workouts so you know which foods you can stomach well while running for long periods.

-Everyone is a little different, so don’t rely on what the aid stations provide.
-You might want it, but if not you need to be prepared with snacks in your drop bag and hydration pack. (checkout my favorite hydration packs)
+Everyone is different, so don’t rely on what the aid stations provide.
+You might want it, but if not you need to be prepared with snacks in your drop bag and hydration pack.

-Except for the elite runners, everyone does it – so don’t beat yourself up about it.
+Except for the elite runners, everyone does it, we call it power walking or power hiking—so don’t beat yourself up about it.
 As I progressed through my first race I made up little walking rules, which helped to keep me moving.

 - At first I could only walk on steep hills, but as the day went on my definition of steep began to become less and less.